 We went over the broadcasting rights for these events and found the channels that will enable you to watch the games: beIN Sports, ESPN, Fox Sports, FS1, FS2, NBC Sports, Telemundo, TNT, Universo, and Univision.

-Of course, not all of them will broadcast a specific event, but we’re piling them all together, including with info on how to stream them.
+Of course, not all of them will broadcast a specific event, but we're piling them all together, including info on how to stream them.

-How to Watch Soccer Online?
+How to Watch Soccer Online from Anywhere?

 Nowadays, since we already consume a lot of media over the Internet, wanting to also watch live TV online seems quite easy to understand.
 Thankfully, there are plenty of platforms that allow this to happen.
 Another option is to hope that the network's live feed works and you'll need to sign in with the help of your cable provider-given credentials.

-Cutting the cord, however, and picking a streaming service seems like the way to go, especially since it may very well be more cost efficient.
+Cutting the cord, however, and picking a streaming service seems like the way to go, especially since it may very well be more cost-efficient.

 The streaming services we keep mentioning are platforms that enable you to quit your regular cable contracts and to enjoy freedom.
 As long as you have an Internet connection and a compatible device, you can watch whatever content you want wherever you may be.
 If that's in your living room, that's great, but if you happen to be on the road, on vacation, or hiding in the break room at the office, you're good to go.
 Now, let's see what soccer-broadcasting channels you can find on these platforms.